AntoinePlissonneau/sim_collision_avoidance/README.md

 To change the train dynamic in the environment, manually change it in ```simulation/env.py```.

 #### Custom reward
-The weights of the reward can be setted in the config file.
+The weights of the reward can be set in the config file.
 To create new rewards, directly modify ```simulation/env.py```.